cjolson1/Lagunitas-Quality-Assurance/testing.md

 locust -f ../locust_files/my_locust_file.py --host=http://example.com
 ```

 Once it is running you will go to the local host address it specifies.
-A nice UI will pop up where you will input the number of users you want to simulate and the “hatch rate” (how fast you want the users to be created to hit your total user goal).
+A nice UI will pop up where you will input the number of users you want to simulate and the “hatch rate” (users spawned/second).

 <p align="center">
   <img src="https://github.com/cjolson1/Lagunitas-Quality-Assurance/blob/master/Screen%20Shot%202016-06-13%20at%2011.13.30%20AM.png">